The resolutions of generalized co-letterplace ideals and their powers: The Resolution

 Analyzing the proof of Lemma~\ref{complex}, we can see why we should use $ (-1)^{\sigma(X_{p_i,a},\overline{\Omega})}$ instead of $ (-1)^{\sigma(X_{p_i,a}, \Omega)}$ in Construction~\ref{con}.

-We now proceed to prove the main result of this paper.
-Although the proof is quite lengthy, most parts of it are routine, except for a few steps such as the construction of the chain map.
+We now move forward to prove the main result of this paper.
+Although the proof is quite lengthy, most parts of it are routine, except for a few steps such as the construction of the comparison maps.